KamilBlaz/KamilBlaz/README.md

 As a hobbyist, I develop my own projects mainly at home IoT, containers, home servers.
 It's fair to say that I'm a geek 🤓

+Author of several scenarios on the sadservers platform https://sadservers.com/scenarios:
+- 	"Poznań": Helm Chart Issue in Kubernetes
+- 	"Warsaw": Promethues can't scrape the webserver

 Programming languages 💻 :
 - Javascript
 - Python